 It has been shown that dizziness can subside with proper medical attention.
 As the brain heals, dizziness and other symptoms associated with the injury may disappear.
 The amount of time it takes for a patient to recover will depend on the severity of the injury and the number of symptoms that are present.

-An person that has experienced a traumatic brain injury may be able to seek compensation for the injuries they have sustained.
-Victims may be able to seek remedy for medical bills, lost wages and more.
+A person that has experienced a traumatic brain injury may be able to seek compensation for the injuries they have sustained.
+Victims may be able to seek remedies for medical bills, lost wages, and more.
 Any person interested in filing a lawsuit and seeking compensation should consult with an attorney experienced in personal injury law.